 Kaposi Sarcoma-Associated Herpesvirus (KSHV)

 KSHV is a herpes virus that can cause Kaposi sarcoma, a cancer of the blood vessels, as well as two types of lymphoma.
 You're more likely to get cancer from KSHV if you have a weakened immune system -- your body's defense against germs -- because you had an organ transplant, get chemotherapy, or have AIDS.

 To help prevent Merkel cell carcinoma and other skin cancers, one important thing to do is use sunscreen with an SPF of at least 30 when you go outside.

 Human Papillomavirus (HPV)

 HPV is a group of more than 200 viruses, and at least a dozen of them can cause cancer.
-HPV spreads during vaginal or anal sex.
+HPV can spread during vaginal or anal intercourse and oral sex.

 HPV often goes away on its own and doesn't cause any health problems.
 Some people stay infected, though.
 If they have the HPV that causes cancer, it can lead to cancers of the cervix, vulva, vagina, penis, anus, tonsils, or tongue.